PJMantoss/beer-app/README.md

 Lastly I created an Async function called getBeers() that uses fetch to pull in the beer data from the Punk API.
 Then I rendered the beer information (Image, Name, Alcohol volume and Hoppiness) in a div that already exist in HTML.

-CHALLENGES:
+ROADBLOCK ENCOUNTERED:
-I had difficulty pulling out the individual data (Name, Alcohol volume and Hoppiness)
+I had difficulty pulling out the individual data (Name, Alcohol volume and Hoppiness) from the larger data object.

-SOLUTIONS:
+SOLUTION: To solve the problem I used the forEach() array method

 DATE: 21-November-2020